Brightspace/node-jwk-to-pem/README.md

  RSA     | all RSA keys
  EC      | _P-256_, _P-384_, and _P-521_ curves

+### API

+---

+#### `jwkToPem(Object jwk[, Object options])` -> `String`

+The first parameter should be an Object representing the jwk, it may be public or private.
+By default, either of the two will be made into a public PEM.
+The call will throw if the input jwk is malformed or does not represent a valid key.

+##### Option: private `Boolean` _(false)_

+You may optionally specify that you would like a private PEM.
+This can be done by passing `true` to the `private` option.
+The call will throw if the necessary private parameters are not available.

 ## Contributing

 1. **Fork** the repository.
 Committing directly against this repository is